se-edu/learningresources/contents/staticAnalysis/PMD.md

 Limitations are almost the same as [CheckStyle](checkStyle.md).

 - The examined code has to be compilable.
 The reason is described in [How does it work](#how-does-it-work) section.
-- Files will be examined one by one.
-Therefore, there is no way to check multiple files at the same time.
-For example, you cannot determine the full inheritance hierarchy of a class as you need to examine the parent class while checking the child class.
+- Files will be examined one by one, which means you cannot check multiple files at the same time.
+	- For example, you cannot determine the full inheritance hierarchy of a class as you need to examine the parent class while checking the child class.

 ### How to use it